Python: Variables vs. Objects¶

 Now a wrinkle.

-Certain data types in Python are called “immutable”.
-That means an object, once created, can’t be actually modified.
-As a result, if you want to do something that looks like modifying the object, Python has to actually create an entirely new object and lives in a new location.
+Certain data types in Python are called “immutable.”
+That means an object, once created, can’t actually be modified.
+As a result, if you want to do something that looks like modifying the object, Python has to create an entirely new object that lives in a new location.